 The activities will take place in the country of residence of the participants, facilitating the participation of young people with fewer opportunities who may encounter difficulties engaging in transnational activities.

-One of the participants will assume a role of legal representative who will be in charge of submitting the application (unless an organisation applies on behalf of the group).
+One of the participants will assume the role of a legal representative who will be in charge of submitting the application (unless an organisation applies on behalf of the group).

 Organisation